 However, with every drip comes a lesson, and over time, I’ve become quite adept at rectifying these little mishaps and restoring the perfection I initially imagined.
 The culprit behind these unwanted drips?
 Often, it’s the result of applying too much paint to a project.

-If you’re lucky enough to paint in the daylight and catch the drip while the paint is still relatively wet, you can simply brush it out.
-Once the paint is dry, it’s a different story.
+For those fortunate enough to paint in the daylight and catch the drip while the paint is still relatively wet, there’s a straightforward solution – brush it out.
+Unfortunately, my moonlit painting sessions don’t usually afford me this luxury.
+When dealing with dried paint drips, the process becomes a bit more intricate.

 Start by attempting to dab the drip with a clean cloth or paper towel.
 If it wipes away, you’re left with a blemish, but fear not – it’s fixable.
 However, if the drip doesn’t budge, exercise patience.
 Wait until the paint is completely dry before reaching for a paint scraper or razor blade.
 Gently scrape down the drip (never up), ensuring you remove just enough to eliminate the eyesore.
 Follow up with a gentle sanding using 220-grit sandpaper in one direction, being meticulous to avoid overdoing it.
 Now, you’re ready to repaint and bid farewell to that dreaded paint drip.